Louis Marie Raymond Durand: Biography

 He was born in Montpellier on 4 November 1786 to a family of Jean-Jacques Durand, a local noble and civil servant, and Marie Pauline de Barbeyrac, daughter of Marquess of Saint-Maurice.
 His ancestors in 17th century started a prosperous grain trading company.
 By mid-18th century Raymond Durand, the diplomat's grandfather, was among the richest grain traders in the area and owned a sizeable fleet of merchant vessels.
 In 1733, during a serious famine, he brought 20 thousand sacks of grain and distributed it among starving inhabitants of the city.
-For this act in 1788 king Louis XVI of France granted him and his descendants with a noble status and a coat of arms depicting a merchant vessel.
+For this act in 1788 king Louis XVI granted him and his descendants with a noble status and a coat of arms depicting a merchant vessel.

-During the early stages of the French revolution, Durand's father was a prominent representative of local Bourgeoisie and was proclaimed the first maire of Montpellier on 25 January 1790.
+During the early stages of the French Revolution, Durand's father was a prominent representative of local Bourgeoisie and was proclaimed the first maire of Montpellier on 25 January 1790.
 However, soon afterwards he sided with the Girondists and the victorious Jacobins sentenced him to death for the "crime of federalism" and executed him in Paris on 12 January 1794, during the Reign of Terror.
 His wife was also briefly imprisoned and their four sons sent to General Hospital of Paris orphanage.
 Following the Thermidorian Reaction they were released and allowed to return to Montpellier, but most of their family's property was confiscated.

 Raymond Durand graduated from a local school in Montpellier and continued his studies at a trade school in Lyon.
 At the age of 21, in 1807, he was hired by his cousin, François Durand, to head a trading company in Barcelona.
 There on 14 July 1808 he married Josephine Cutita, a Spanish widow of a French officer.
 They had two sons: Marcellin and Alphonse, both born the following year.
 The couple separated in 1814.

 Durand's diplomatic career started mostly by accident.
 After Napoleon's escape from the island of Elba French consul in Barcelona declared his loyalty to the French emperor and Louis Antoine, Duke of Angoulême, the commander of royalist forces in Southern France was surrounded with his forces.
 François Durand ferried him to Barcelona on one of his merchant vessels and recommended that Raymond Durand be named the new consul of France in that city.
 In 1816 he became the new consul in Porto in Portugal, where he spent eight years, until December 1824, and where he witnessed the Liberal Revolution of 1820.